-Third is to suppress issues we should see’ accept the reality of, and move on.
-In regards to the present: we procrastinate, in regards to the past: we bury, in regards to the future: we stick our heads in the sand . ” I’ll cross that bridge when I come to it” I know that we are not to WORRY about tomorrow but it is OK to prepare and do today things that are relevant to tomorrow.
+How do godly people get burned out?
+Well for one I circle round and round on things I can’t control.
+Second I make mountains out of small stuff.
+Third, I suppress issues I should see, accept the reality of, and move on.
+In regards to the present: I procrastinate.
+In regards to the past: I bury my feelings.
+In regards to the future: I stick my head in the sand . ” I’ll cross that bridge when I come to it.”
+I know that I am not to WORRY about tomorrow but it is OK to prepare and do today things that are relevant to tomorrow.
 Proverbs 22:3A prudent man foreseeth the evil, and hideth himself: but the simple pass on, and are punished.